Bilaskhani Todi

 Bilaskhani Todi is a Hindustani classical raga.
 It is a blend of the ragas Asavari and Todi, and has a close affinity with Komal Rishabh Asavari.
+Though being named Bilaskhani Todi, it does not belong to the Thaat Todi, but it belongs to the Thaat Bhairavi.
+It is named Bilaskhani Todi because of the Meend used while singing the notes 'Ga' and 'Re', a common feature of the Raag 'Todi'.

 Theory

 The Hindustani classical raga Bilaskhani Todi is an example of the flaws of the Bhatkhande thaat system because it is classified under the Bhairavi thaat based on the notes it uses, but it is actually a type of Todi, and permitting any Bhairavi during a performance kills the raga.